Reference · Terminal

 Auth & API keys

-# Browser-assisted: opens the provider console, prompts for the key, stores in Keychain
+# console, prompts for the key, stores in the Keychain.
+Offers to set the

 lingcode auth login